 Why Do You Need Culture?

 In order for employees to remain productive, happy and loyal, you need to ensure that the place where they work — or the process their job calls for — encourages these things.
 You don’t want your team members to dread “clocking in” for the day.

 In reality, employees should look forward to work.
 They should enjoy the company of their co-workers and colleagues, the atmosphere work provides and the relationships and experiences it has to offer.
 After all, we spend a large majority of our lives at work — even if that work is done remotely.

 To accomplish all this, you must build a positive culture.
 It matters, and it helps sustain employee happiness and loyalty.
 Why should you care about happy workers?
 Because happiness means increased productivity and higher quality work.

 What is culture, anyway?

 If you follow a lot of business and entrepreneur-related blogs, then surely you hear the term “culture” mentioned a lot.
 So let’s take a brief step back.

 According to Anne Morriss and Frances Frei from Harvard Business Review, culture:

 “…Guides discretionary behavior and it picks up where the employee handbook leaves off.
 Culture tells us how to respond to an unprecedented service request.
 It tells us whether to risk telling our bosses about our new ideas, and whether to surface or hide problems.
 Employees make hundreds of decisions on their own every day, and culture is our guide.
 Culture tells us what to do when the CEO isn’t in the room, which is, of course, most of the time.”

-It makes perfect sense that you’d want to establish culture for a remote team, because no one is looking over their shoulder when they work or collaborate.
+It makes perfect sense that you’d want to establish a culture for a remote team because no one is looking over their shoulder when they work or collaborate.